|THE SACRAMENT OF

 the recipients an obligation to wage spiritual warfare.
 The administration by the Bishop

-strengthens the consciousness of the solidarity of the faithful with the bishop, and thus serves
+strengthens the consciousness of the solidarity of the faithful with the bishop, and thus

-to preserve and reinforce the unity of the Church.
+serves to preserve and reinforce the unity of the Church.
 (St. Bonaventura)

 The Extraordinary Minister of confirmation is a priest on whom this full power is conferred

 by the common law or by a special apostolic indult.
 (Sent. certa.)
-By an indult of the apostolic
+By an indult of the

-Bishop was not available.
+that a Bishop was not available.

 Confirmation can be received by any Baptized person who is not already confirmed.
 (Sent.

-Even infants can validly receive Confirmation, as is proved by the practice of the early Church.
+Even infants can validly receive Confirmation, as is proved by the practice of the early

-(CE) OBLIGATIONS: Since Confirmation is the Sacrament of the Christian adult, the recipient
+(CE) OBLIGATIONS: Since Confirmation is the Sacrament of the Christian adult, the

-the rudimentary catechetical formation that he received before Confirmation. [...]
+complete the rudimentary catechetical formation that he received before Confirmation. [...]

-Finally, having received the gift of fortitude, he is obligated, according to his condition, to be a
+Finally, having received the gift of fortitude, he is obligated, according to his condition, to be

-witness to it without fear and in virtue of the commission given by Christ...
+and bear witness to it without fear and in virtue of the commission given by Christ...

 In the words of the Catechism: CCC 1303